krisztin/foodpoison-chrome/README.md

 This was **exactly** what I've wanted to avoid: spending at least an hour immersing myself in the magical wonders of the UK postcode system.
 Thanks to our lord and saviour Stackoverflow, Regex and a person going by the name of [Borodin](https://stackoverflow.com/questions/10700950/reformat-string-containing-uk-postcode-using-regex), in the end, this turned into a rather uncomplicated matter.

 #### What I've managed to accomplish today:

 - Created a content script (script that runs when you are on a /menu page on Deliveroo)
-- Uploaded the FSA rating pics from 0-5 to Cloudinary and added a function to display them in the *restaurant description* section.
+- Uploaded the FSA rating pics from 0-5 to _the cloud_ and added a function to display them in the _restaurant description_ section.
 - Changed to be postcode based instead of address based

-What's left?
+**What's left?**

 - Need to display something when the restaurant is not yet in FSA's database (order at your own peril )
-- Add more info next to the rating, a link maybe but most importantly address data from FSA's API to make sure there was no mix-up (i.e. *showing rating for KFC in E1 7QX*)
+- Add more info next to the rating, a link maybe but most importantly address data from FSA's API to make sure there was no mix-up (i.e. _showing rating for KFC in E1 7QX_)
 - Right now the extension only spits out an image if there is a 0-5 rating available.
-FSA has more ratings such as *pass* that needs to be added
+FSA has more ratings such as _pass_ that needs to be added
 - Also, would be nice to add Welsh language support later on

 ### Day 4 - I can see the finish line :checkered_flag:

 Jk, this is development, it's never over.
 But hey, maybe I'm a tad closer to publishing this thing.
+I'm super interested in what people will think about it...and whether Deliveroo will send some fancy solicitors after me (if they are reading this in the future: I'm no longer a UK resident and pretty broke, so good luck)

 Let's start with the best part:

 #### :poop: Today's Challenge

 Originally the image sat below the restaurant description but it turned out not all places have a description so then I wanted the rating image to sit right under the restaurant type and address. **However**, that part is all `display:flex` in `row` so no amount of `align-self` could magically put the image under the metadata.
 Instead of trying to bodge it with css I've decided to solve it through DOM manipulation.
 Somehow, I had to break free of that div and create a sibling div.
 Long story short, I've learned a new thing in javascript: `node.insertBefore`

 This is a monster but it works: